ydonnelly/fourthyearproject/notes/hardware.md

 EDA machines
 ------------

-The EDA Lab is pretty quiet, and these machines apparently run Mathematica, though what version is a good question.
-Might be useful when the desktop is tied up.
+The EDA Lab is pretty quiet, and these machines run Mathematica 5 (though only the command line interface works with `ssh`).
+Ger might be up to upgrading this if asked nicely.
+He has also been known to set aside machines for personal use.

 OS
 :   CentOS